sweattep/ancient_quotes/README.md

 >They must be healthy, handsome, smart, wise, educated, and fit

 >Your education is your life &mdash; guard it well

+>there gold is obtained in great plenty, huge elephants abound, with wild trees of all sorts, and ebony; and the men are taller, handsomer, and longer lived than anywhere else

 >And if you live right, education will help you to know even more